 Samuel Taylor Coleridge stands as one of the most enigmatic figures of British Romanticism.
-While his contemporary, William Wordsworth, sought to capture the beauty of the ordinary and the natural world, Coleridge ventured into the extraordinary, embracing the supernatural, the mystical, and the dream-like.
-His poetry is imbued with elements of the Gothic, psychological depth, and metaphysical speculation, all of which reflect his broader philosophical concerns.
+While his contemporary, William Wordsworth, sought to capture the beauty of the ordinary and the natural world, Coleridge ventured into the extraordinary, embracing the supernatural, the mystical, and the eerie.
+His poetry reflects elements of the Gothic, psychological depth, and metaphysical speculation, all of which reflect his broader philosophical concerns.